nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

-- [ ] make tokens and symbols aware of the source file they were declared in. make a struct that holds the unit path (&'a str), the line and column, and the source code (&'a IRCode).?????? would it be useful ???
 - [ ] data type list in symbol table? use a u32 as a data type id. each time a new data type is constructed, a new id is created. primitive data types are already in the list. useful for defining custom data types
 - [ ] allow custom type definition within scopes with something like "type A = B;"
 - [ ] generate simplified intermediate code on which flow analysis is easier